To bear a new kind of justice, we need to be a new kind of people.

 Reunion believes in a better way to address crime, justice, and brokenness than the present system offers.
 These new possibilities are only in reach as we learn together to be communities of redemption and love.

-Reunion's five initiatives are:
+Reunion's current initiatives are:

 As important as jobs and housing are to the success of men and women coming home from incarceration, even more important are a new set of friends and a new way of thinking.
 People who have been incarcerated need positive people to come home to.
 Not only that, but in order to bridge the divides of race and class which perpetuate injustice, people who have never been to prison need to come close and learn from people who have.